Microeconomics: Supply and demand

 Supply and demand is an economic model of price determination in a perfectly competitive market.
 It concludes that in a perfectly competitive market with no externalities, per unit taxes, or price controls, the unit price for a particular good is the price at which the quantity demanded by consumers equals the quantity supplied by producers.
 This price results in a stable economic equilibrium.

 The supply and demand model describes how prices vary as a result of a balance between product availability and demand.
 The graph depicts an increase (that is, right-shift) in demand from D_{1} to D_{2} along with the consequent increase in price and quantity required to reach a new equilibrium point on the supply curve (S).

 Prices and quantities have been described as the most directly observable attributes of goods produced and exchanged in a market economy.
 The theory of supply and demand is an organizing principle for explaining how prices coordinate the amounts produced and consumed.
 In microeconomics, it applies to price and output determination for a market with perfect competition, which includes the condition of no buyers or sellers large enough to have price-setting power.

 For a given market of a commodity, demand is the relation of the quantity that all buyers would be prepared to purchase at each unit price of the good.
-Demand is often represented by a table or a graph showing price and quantity demanded (as in the figure).
+Demand is often represented by a table or a graph showing the relationship between price and quantity demanded (as in the figure).
 Demand theory describes individual consumers as rationally choosing the most preferred quantity of each good, given income, prices, tastes, etc. A term for this is "constrained utility maximization" (with income and wealth as the constraints on demand).
-Here, utility refers to the hypothesized relation of each individual consumer for ranking different commodity bundles as more or less preferred.
+Here, utility refers to the hypothesized relation of each consumer for ranking different commodity bundles as more or less preferred.